VaishnaviMore26/HR-Employee-Analytics-SQL/README.md

 This project uses the **IBM HR Analytics Employee Attrition & Performance** dataset obtained from a public/Kaggle source.

-The original dataset is not included in this GitHub repository.
+The original dataset is **not included in this GitHub repository**.
 Information about the dataset source is available in:

 `Dataset/Dataset_Source.txt`